-b.
-Research paper (35%)
+2. Research paper (35%)

-The final product of your research project will be a 10-12 page (3000-4000 word) paper on your research topic.
-The paper must be presented in formal format: double spaced with a consistent referencing style (footnotes or endnotes) and a complete bibliography at the end.
+The final product of your research project will be a 10-12 page paper on your research topic.
+The paper must be presented in formal format: double spaced with a consistent referencing style and a complete bibliography at the end.
 Full guidelines will be handed out and discussed approximately mid-way through the term.